oceanseth/VCMail/README.md

 # 🚀 VCMail

-> **Open Source Email Server combined with on-device LLM with end-to-end encryption so no identity/email provider can see your email or train on it's data.**
+> **Open Source Email Server providing webmail with on-device LLM and end-to-end encryption so no identity/email provider can see your email or train on it's data.**

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)